demisto/content/Packs/QRadar/Integrations/QRadar_v3/README.md

 ### qradar-reset-last-run
 ***
-Reset fetch incidents last run value, which resets the fetch to its initial fetch state (will try to fetch first available offense).
+Resets the fetch incidents last run value, which resets the fetch to its initial fetch state.
+(Will try to fetch the first available offense).

 #### Base Command